Is imitation really the sincerest form of flattery? Not when it’s stealing your profits and diluting your brand integrity.

 - Visit this Amazon Seller page and input the ASIN in question.

 - Go through the approval process for each brand that requires gating.

-After you complete those steps, Amazon may tell you it could take up to 7 days to receive approval.
-However, we’ve seen responses as soon as 48 hours in some instances.
+After you complete those steps, Amazon may tell you it could take up to seven days to receive approval.
+However, we’ve seen responses in as little as 48 hours in some instances.